Total Variation Graph Neural Networks: Conclusions

 \section{Conclusions}

-We introduced a novel graph neural network approach that significantly improves the clustering performance of previous GNN models based on spectral clustering.
-We designed an unsupervised loss that minimizes the graph total variation of the cluster assignments to obtain compact and well-separated clusters.
-To facilitate the minimization of the loss, we introduced GTVConv, a message-passing layer that updates the vertex features by following the gradient of their graph total variation.
+We introduced a novel graph neural network that significantly improves the performance of previous GNN models based on spectral clustering.
+To obtain compact and well-separated clusters, we derived an unsupervised loss from the Asymmetric Cheeger cut, which minimizes the graph total variation of the cluster assignments.
+Remarkably, this is the first attempt to adapt a tighter relaxation of the $K$-cut problem to neural networks and to apply the Asymmetric Cheeger cut relaxation for clustering vertices of attributed graphs.

+To facilitate the minimization of the proposed loss function, we introduced GTVConv, a message-passing layer that updates the vertex features by following the gradient of their graph total variation.
 The formal derivation demands GTVConv to use a different connectivity matrix to process each one of the vertex features, which is intractable.
-Therefore, we approximated the gradient descent step of GTV with a single connectivity matrix that accounts for all the vertex features at once.
-Despite the simplification, the proposed TVGNN model manages to separate very well the vertex features and generates sharp cluster assignments.
-In the experimental evaluation, TVGNN outperforms every other competing method in vertex clustering and graph classification tasks.
+Therefore, we approximated the gradient descent step of GTV with a single connectivity matrix that accounts for all the vertex features at once, reducing the model complexity and facilitating its training.
+An appealing property of the GTVConv layer is its capability to adjust the edge weights based on the vertex representations, which are learned in a data-driven fashion.
+Our extensive experimental evaluation showed that TVGNN outperforms every other competing method in vertex clustering and graph classification tasks.
+In particular, our model always separates well the vertex features and generates sharp cluster assignments.

-An appealing property of the GTVConv layer is the capability of adjusting the connectivity weights based on the vertex representations, which are learned in a data-driven fashion.
 In this work, the GTVConv was used in conjunction with the proposed unsupervised loss in GNN architectures for vertex clustering and graph classification.
 However, GTVConv could also be used as a stand-alone MP layer in GNNs for tasks such as semi-supervised vertex classification.